UncoderIO/Roota/RootA_Specification.md

 Required: *optional*

-Description: A short description of the rule that should give more context to the detection and threats that can be detected with this rule
+Description: A short description of the rule that should give more context to the detection and threats that can be detected with this rule.

 Example: `details: Adversaries can use the built-in library comsvcs.dll to dump credentials on a compromised host.`